pivotal/docs-tap/scc/ootb-supply-chain-testing-with-jenkins.hbs.md

 Testing and Scanning](ootb-supply-chain-testing-scanning.html) to install the required packages.
 You only need to set up only one of these packages.

-These supply chains can use the Jenkins service during the `source-tester` phase of the pipeline.
+Either of these Supply Chains is able to use the Jenkins service during the `source-tester` phase of the pipeline.

 ### <a id="using-the-ootb-jenkins-task"></a> Using the Out of the Box Jenkins Task